Jahia/content-integrity/README.md

     jcr:cd /sites
     jcr:integrity-check -x /sites/aHugeSite
     jcr:integrity-check -x /sites/aHugeSite -x /sites/anotherHugeSite/files

+A scan can be interrupted before the end of its execution.
+Refer to the [FAQ section](#scan-interruption) for more details.

 #### <a name="jcr-integrity-printError"></a>jcr:integrity-printError
 Prints out some extended information about an error.